Lopez Tonight: Studio and set design

 The show was taped at Warner Bros.
 Studios in Burbank, California, near The Ellen DeGeneres Show studio.
 The stage layout followed a street-party theme.
 The show differed from many other late-night talk shows, most notably for not featuring a desk or background of the city in which the show is taped.

 House band

-Lopez Tonight's house band was Michael Bearden and the Ese Vato's, who are famous for performances with Michael Jackson and Shakira.
+Lopez Tonight's house band was Michael Bearden and the Ese Vatos, who are famous for performances with Michael Jackson and Shakira.
 The band consisted of leader and keyboard player Michael Bearden, guitarist Tommy Organ, bass player Alex Al, percussionist Lenny Castro, trumpeter Bill Churchville, drummer Robin DiMaggio, and saxophonist Sean Holt.
-As in common talk show format, Michael Bearden and the Ese Vato's would perform the show's opening and closing theme, bumpers into and out of commercial breaks.
+As in common talk show format, Michael Bearden and the Ese Vatos would perform the show's opening and closing theme, bumpers into and out of commercial breaks.
 The show's opening theme was "Lowrider" by the band War, which was also the theme song for George Lopez.